Secure AI innovation at the speed of AI

 Learn how Google’s Sovereign Cloud delivers the power of choice with residency, access, and transparency controls.

 Shadow AI occurs when employees use unsanctioned models or datasets, bypassing IT governance.
 To detect it, organizations need automated discovery tools.
-Google Cloud’s Security Command Center provides a real-time inventory of all AI assets—including unauthorized "shadow" models—giving security teams the visibility needed to apply consistent security policies to unauthorized models, reducing risk without disrupting business workflows.
+Google Cloud’s Security Command Center provides a real-time inventory of all AI assets, and this is enhanced by the Wiz AI-APP, which builds a comprehensive AI Bill of Materials (AI-BOM) to give security teams complete visibility to apply consistent security policies.

 While skill gaps are a common barrier (cited by 53% of organizations), you don’t need to build everything from scratch.
 Google Cloud embeds AI security directly into its existing platform.
 Tools like Security Command Center use AI to summarize threats and recommend fixes, helping your existing security team manage AI risks without needing to be data science experts.